beyo/beyo/README.md

 * Plugin system

+## TODO

+* Implement tests

 ## Create a New Application

-**NOTE**: there may be minor issues with these steps as the API changed slightly and the default project stub is not in sync with these changes.
+**NOTE**: the requirements to these steps are outdated and, while it might work, the application stub is outdated and will not start.
+However, the steps still illustrates the general idea and this notice will be removed once everything is sync'ed.

 1. Install Beyo globally : `npm install -g beyo`
 1. Install [Bower](http://bower.io/) : `npm install -g bower`